Chronic hepatitis C is a liver infection caused by the hepatitis C virus.

 Hepatitis C is one of five hepatitis viruses: A, B, C, D, and E. Although vaccines exist for hepatitis A and B, none currently exists for hepatitis C.

 Hepatitis C can cause either acute or chronic infection.
 Acute hepatitis C infection develops quickly and can last for up to 6 months.
-Only 30% of people with acute hepatitis C infection experience symptoms.
+Only

 If a person does not receive the right treatment, chronic hepatitis C can lead to serious complications, such as liver damage or liver cancer.